mrjbee/monroe-team-incubator/README.md

 monroe-team-incubator
 =====================

-Incubator repo for monroe team projects
+Incubator repo for monroe team projects.
+In order to keep history, branch per specific project is used.